LiamTyler/Photoshop/doc/iter2_designdocument.md

   ```

 The HistoryManager class has a SaveCanvas method, as seen in Figure 2.3, which gets called each time a filter is applied, an image gets loaded in as the canvas, and the mouse is released.
-If the next pointer in our ring buffer points to a non-null PixelBuffer, we delete it, and allocate a new one.
-We then resize the PixelBuffer if it was just allocated, or resize if the size does not match the display (buff) size.
+If the next pointer in our ring buffer points to a non-null PixelBuffer, and it's width and height do not match the display (buff) that we are saving, then we delete it, and allocate a new one to the correct size.
+We also allocate a new PixelBuffer to the according size if the ring buffer currently points to a null value.
 Then, we copy the current display PixelBuffer we want to save into that PixelBuffer in our ringed buffer.

 ###### Figure 2.3: SaveCanvas method in History Manager (src/history_manager.cc)
   ```C++